Nygma (wrestler)

-Nygma (born January 21, 1974) is a Mexican Luchador, or professional wrestler best known from his appearances in the Mexican professional wrestling promotion Asistencia Asesoría y Administración (AAA) which he has worked for with only short breaks since 1995/1996.
+Nygma (born January 21, 1974) is a Mexican professional wrestler, best known from his appearances in the Mexican promotion Asistencia Asesoría y Administración (AAA) which he has worked for with only short breaks since 1995/1996.
 Nygma has been a member of Los Vatos Locos, a Kiss look-alike group of wrestlers, with whom he held the Mexican National Atómicos Championship.
 Nygma was also a part of the Cibernético led group Los Bizarros.
 Currently, he is part of a team called Los Exóticos, a group of Exotico, or transvestite wrestlers.
 Nygma's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 The wrestler who later became known as Nygma made his debut in 1992 under the ring name Galaxi after training under Rodolfo Ruiz, Raúl Reyes and Bestia Negra.
 He was signed by Promo Azteca shortly after the group was formed and his ring persona was changed to "Nygma", inspired partly by the comic book character The Riddler whose name is "Edward Nygma".
 In 1996 Nygma moved from Promo Azteca to Asistencia Asesoría y Administración (AAA), initially working as a singles wrestler.
 On June 13, 1997, Nygma defeated El Salsero to win the Mexican National Welterweight Championship, the first wrestling championship of his career.
 Nygma only held the title for 42 days and lost it to El Torero in his first title defense.